Reinoptland/webshoop-server/plan.md

 BE

-- Make route "endpoint" in the backend
+- X Make route "endpoint" in the backend
-- Create a product with data from the user
+- X Create a product with data from the user
-- Send a response
+- X Send a response

 FE